CBD has Become Big Business and the Stakes are High

-Hemp has a long history of legal challenges in the United States.
-In the 1800s, hemp could be found in most paper and textile products, but its popularity waned when cotton proved easier and cheaper to process.
-The Marijuana Tax Act of 1937 strictly regulated the cultivation and sale of all cannabis varieties and the Controlled Substances Act of 1970 classified all forms of cannabis, including hemp, as a Schedule I drug.
-Even with dramatic growth and new laws, there are several remaining challenges facing the hemp industry.
+Hemp has had a lengthy legal battle in the United States.
+In the 19th century, hemp was in most paper and textile products, but its popularity waned when cotton proved easier and less expensive to process.
+The Marijuana Tax Act of 1937 strictly regulated the cultivation and selling of all cannabis varieties.
+The Controlled Substances Act of 1970 classified all forms of cannabis, including hemp, as Schedule I drugs.
+Even with dramatic growth and new laws, several challenges are facing the hemp industry.

-The biggest challenge faced by anyone in the hemp industry is the negative perception of CBD products among the public.
-Generally, people believe that hemp products are the same as marijuana, which remains illegal in many states.
-There’s a misconception that because both hemp and marijuana come from the same cannabis family, CBD products cause highs like marijuana.
+The biggest challenge facing anyone in the hemp industry is the negative perception of CBD products among the public.
+Many people believe hemp products are the same as marijuana, which remains illegal in many states.
+There is a misconception that CBD products cause highs like marijuana because both hemp and marijuana come from the same cannabis family.

-The popularity and booming growth of CBD, coupled with hemp’s illegal past, has attracted bad actors and cutthroat activity.
-There is a wild west “gold rush” mentality that increases risk.
-For the many companies that haven’t yet matured to complete professional standards, it’s critical to know the facts and to work with knowledgeable good actors to avoid complicated and costly legal matters.
+The popularity and booming growth of CBD, combined with hemp's illegal past, has attracted bad actors and cutthroat activity.
+There is a wild west "gold rush" mentality that increases risk.
+For the many companies that have not yet matured to meet professional standards, it's crucial to know the facts and work with knowledgeable, competent professionals to avoid complicated and costly legal matters.

-Since the 2018 Farm Bill became law, food and supplement companies have been working overtime to find out what it means for them, their products, and their businesses.
-State attorneys general are enforcing new laws and regulations on farming, extraction, manufacturing, and transportation.
-This leaves companies in the CBD business with a patchwork of state laws to navigate.
+Since the 2018 Farm Bill became law, food and supplement companies have been working overtime to determine what it means to them, their products, and their businesses.
+State attorneys general are enforcing new laws and regulations on agriculture, extraction, manufacturing, and transport.
+As a result, companies in the CBD business have a patchwork of state laws to navigate.

 Used to treat a wide variety of conditions and symptoms, hemp-derived products have shown surprising efficacy.
 They offer therapeutic benefits without the high-generating THC.
 The benefits of hemp have been documented in dozens of published research studies.

-· CBD supplements can treat conditions from anxiety, chronic pain to discomfort associated with cancer treatments.
+- Anxiety and Pain Relief: CBD supplements can treat conditions from anxiety, chronic pain to discomfort associated with treatments.

-· CBD has been shown to reduce and even stop childhood epilepsy syndromes, such as Dravet and Lennox-Gastaut syndromes (LGS).
+- Childhood Epilepsy: CBD has shown to reduce and even stop childhood epilepsy syndromes, such as Dravet and Lennox-Gastaut syndroms (LGS).